-The Board of Directors is comprised of 12 directors, including three outside directors.
-In principle, all directors attend Board of Directors' meetings once per month to ensure efficient decision-making on important matters related to business operations.
+The Board of Directors is comprised of 12 directors, including four outside directors.
+The Company president serves as Chairperson, and in principle, all directors attend Board of Directors' meetings once per month to ensure efficient decision-making on important matters related to business operations.
 Full-time directors are assigned executive duties in relevant departments and the scope of their responsibilities is identified.
 Furthermore, the Company has established a Nomination/Compensation Committee as an advisory body to the Board of Directors for the purpose of strengthening the independence, objectivity, and accountability of Board of Director functions related to the director nominations and compensation.